 A half adder is a circuit that performs binary addition on two bits.
-A half adder does not explicitly account for a carry input signal.
+A half adder does not explicitly account for either a carry in signal, or an overflow (carry out).

 In verilog, a half-adder can be implemented as follows: